AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-people-integration.md

 ---
 unique-page-id: 37356395
-description: Marketo Engage People Integration - Bizible - Product Documentation
+description: Marketo Engage People Integration - Marketo Measure - Product Documentation
 title: Marketo Engage People Integration
 exl-id: 51930e84-4ff8-4e35-9d44-ea017c24b051
 ---
 # Marketo Engage People Integration {#marketo-engage-people-integration}

-The Marketo people integration allows Bizible to start downloading people from Marketo and begin to tie their tracked sessions to the individual and map touchpoints to their engagements.
-Historically, Bizible was only able to map touchpoints to a person from the CRM, so this helps marketers measure their marketing efforts sooner rather than waiting for a stage or trigger to sync it to the CRM.
+The Marketo people integration allows Marketo Measure to start downloading people from Marketo and begin to tie their tracked sessions to the individual and map touchpoints to their engagements.
+Historically, Marketo Measure was only able to map touchpoints to a person from the CRM, so this helps marketers measure their marketing efforts sooner rather than waiting for a stage or trigger to sync it to the CRM.

 ## Requirements {#requirements}

 * Production Marketo instance
 * Production Salesforce or Microsoft Dynamics instance
-* Any paid Bizible subscription
+* Any paid Marketo Measure subscription
-* SOLR enabled (please reach out to the [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support) to have this enabled)
+* SOLR enabled (please reach out to [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support) to have this enabled)

 ## How It Works {#how-it-works}

-As a current customer, Bizible is already downloading people from your CRM.
-The standard process is that Bizible downloads the people and maps the email address to a web session that we’ve tracked via Bizible.js.
+As a current customer, Marketo Measure is already downloading people from your CRM.
+The standard process is that Marketo Measure downloads the people and maps the email address to a web session that we’ve tracked via bizible.js.

-With the introduction of downloading Marketo people, Bizible is now able to map web sessions to a larger pool of individuals, those that have not been synced with the CRM.
+With the introduction of downloading Marketo people, Marketo Measure is now able to map web sessions to a larger pool of individuals, those that have not been synced with the CRM.
 We commonly see this due to internal processes that wait until people reach a certain status before they are pushed to the CRM.

-When Bizible successfully maps the Marketo person to a web session, our processing will generate any relevant touchpoints for it, which are ultimately reportable in Bizible Discover.
-If that Marketo person gets pushed to the CRM, Bizible will handle the duplicate scenario and we will recreate the touchpoint for the CRM person, and mark the initial set as “duplicate.”
+When Marketo Measure successfully maps the Marketo person to a web session, our processing will generate any relevant touchpoints for it, which are ultimately reportable in Marketo Measure Discover.
+If that Marketo person gets pushed to the CRM, Marketo Measure will handle the duplicate scenario and we will recreate the touchpoint for the CRM person, and mark the initial set as “duplicate.”

 In order for us to detect these duplicates, make sure your Marketo-Salesforce or Marketo-Dynamics sync is populating the Lead and Contact Ids on the Marketo Person.
 If the Id is syncing properly, you should be able to see the CRM Id on the Person record, like this: